5 Winter-Friendly Home Improvement Projects

 Another beautiful benefit: siding can be installed any time of year that is convenient for you, making it a great winter home project.

 The durability of vinyl makes it extremely weather-resistant.
 Moisture and mild temperature fluxes are less likely to affect the installation.
 Insulated vinyl siding also reduces noise, which is a benefit that dated siding or other types of siding may not provide.

 Plus, like replacement windows and doors, new vinyl siding can improve your energy costs starting the moment it’s installed.

 While all of these projects are possible to schedule in the winter, they weather-dependent.
 Sudden blizzards or ice build-up can affect your budget and your schedule, so if that’s a risk you don’t want to take, bringing your home improvement projects indoors can be the way to go.
 Upgrading your bathroom is a great winter home project since it takes advantage of the increased availability for contractors and is an inside project from start to finish.

 With the ability to transform your tub or shower (or turn your tub into a shower) with custom-made fixtures and products, it’s a quick project that won’t interrupt your routine, whether you’re planning for the holidays or just trying to stay warm by the fireplace.

 Remember — any time spent indoors rather than out in the cold will be appreciated by your contractors, making it a win-win situation for both parties.

 Ready to start a winter home project?

 From a roof replacement to a bathtub-to-shower conversion, there are many ways to improve the look, feel, and function of your home throughout the winter months.
 Long Home Products is here to help you make the most of your home improvement projects year-round.
-If any part of your home is ready for an upgrade, call us at (866) 275-4675 to get a free estimate on your next winter home project.
+If any part of your home is ready for an upgrade, contact us online to get a free estimate on your next winter home project.